rgeraldes24/solc/docs/installing-hyperion.rst

 The Version String in Detail
 ============================

-The Solidity version string contains four parts:
+The Hyperion version string contains four parts:

 - the version number
 - pre-release tag, usually set to ``develop.YYYY.MM.DD`` or ``nightly.YYYY.MM.DD``